 The three roles of children in this approach are the child as protagonist, collaborator, and communicator.
 As protagonist, children are seen as the main character in learning, not the teacher.
 Children are viewed as the main focus rather than the curriculum or teacher, referred to here as the “image of the child”.
 As any protagonist in a narrative, children play the most important role and will advocate learning for themselves.
 As teachers discover a child’s interests, abilities, social, emotional, and cultural influencers, they then can best prepare lessons and the classroom for optimal development and learning.

 We see a lot of this in child care today, however, it is possible we are limiting children’s development with the demanding daily structure and predictable weekly themes.
 Is there enough flexibility built into the day of the most important person in the room, the child?
 In this approach, children are also viewed as a collaborator, bridge, or the passageway which connects their early education with all the vital influencers – their peers, family, and educators.
-For example, the UNCC Architecture and Design graduates in collaboration with the early education department are building us a new outdoor play space.

 As the design was finished, it dawned on me we never included the children, we only designed centers we thought they would embrace.
 We decided to get real input from the children by taking their easels outside, as one example, and let them choose where we would put them.
 Interestingly, after several weeks of doing this and probing them, they reasoned clearly to place them where they could see everything.
 Remarkable.
 We had them facing a fence which was not very inspiring.
 We did the same with other centers (like music), and while placement did not readily make as much sense,